North-Park-Labs/npfish/README.md

 ### Instructions

 1. Create a new file in the `engines` folder
-2. Copy the code in `RandomBot.ts`
+2. Copy the code in `TemplateBot.ts`
 3. Rename the class to your own bot name, and fill in the `name` variable
 4. Add your bot to the array in `engines/types.ts`
 5. Go ahead and code your own logic in your new file!
+6. You can see `BasicMinimax` as an example

 There is a default Minimax algorithm function in the `engines/utils.ts` file that you are welcome to copy, if you just want to play around with the board evaluation functions.